 - : To manage the Filters and Element Links for the selected block.
 If a filter has been defined, then a dot is displayed on the tab.
 This tab provides an overview of all filters that apply to this block by listing also the input controls.

-- : To manage table’s Breaks
+- : To manage the Breaks options of the selected table.

 Edit Mode: Data Sub-Tabs for a Chart

 The Format panel contains all formatting properties for the selected item: report, cell, table, table cell, chart… To select a specific area of a chart (axis, title, legend, …), you can either: